fvkid/compiler_for_C-CPP/README.md

     - `a.exe` ← **(Windows)**
     - `a.out` ← **(MacOS/Linux)**

-## ⚠️ Disclaimer: _This repository is for school assignment purposes only.
-All sources included._
+## ⚠️ Disclaimer: _This repository is for school assignment purposes only. <br> All sources included._

 ---